bill-mcgonigle/nh-weather-closings/README.md

 # NH Weather Closings
+## n.b. this is lightly tested - I'll remove this note when it works fully automated during the next snowstorm.

 This script looks for weather closings reported on the WMUR site and filters them for you by a list you provide (DISTRICTS).